 How to Buy Canva Stock Before Its IPO

-Still, there are a few ways to invest in it right now, while it's still a private company.
+Still, there are a few ways to invest in it right now.

 Can you buy Canva stock?